bessinnica/Loc-markdig-azuredocs-test/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

 ### Clean up resources

-If you no longer need the blobs uploaded in this quickstart, you can delete the entire container using [Cloud​Blob​Container.​DeleteAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblobcontainer.deleteasync).
+If you no longer need the blobs uploaded in this quickstart, you can delete the entire container using [Cloud Blob Container.
+DeleteAsync](/dotnet/api/microsoft.windowsazure.storage.blob.cloudblobcontainer.deleteasync).
 Also delete the files created if they are no longer needed.

 ```csharp
 Console.WriteLine("Press the 'Enter' key to delete the sample files, example container, and exit the application.");